Asus Dual GeForce RTX 5060 OC Edition

 • GPU clock speed is 2280 MHz on Asus Dual GeForce RTX 5060 OC Edition and 2317 MHz on Zotac Gaming GeForce RTX 5050 Twin Edge OC.

-• GPU turbo is 2535 MHz on Asus Dual GeForce RTX 5060 OC Edition and 2602 MHz on Zotac Gaming GeForce RTX 5050 Twin Edge OC.
+• GPU turbo speed is 2535 MHz on Asus Dual GeForce RTX 5060 OC Edition and 2602 MHz on Zotac Gaming GeForce RTX 5050 Twin Edge OC.

 • Pixel rate is 121.7 GPixel/s on Asus Dual GeForce RTX 5060 OC Edition and 83.26 GPixel/s on Zotac Gaming GeForce RTX 5050 Twin Edge OC.